scrappergus/paperchase/README.md

 **Figures**
  - File naming: articleMongId_figureId.xml
  - File storage: on AWS S3 in journal bucket (paperchase-journalshortname) in the paper_figures folder

+Before rendering the template, AdminArticleFigures, if the article has XML uploaded, then it's parsed for figure nodes.
+The ID, label, title and caption are listed below the figure uploader/editor.
+The data for the XML figures is stored in the session variable `xml-figures`.

+Deleting: Uses template AdminArticleFigures.
+After clicking the edit button next to the figure, a delete button is displayed.
+Delete happens via client.
+DB updating happens on server using afterDeleteArticleFigure()

+Uploading: Uses template s3FigureUpload.
+First the file is uploaded to the paper_figures folder on S3, which must happen on the client.
+Then on the server, using afterUploadArticleFig(), the uploaded figure is renamed to standard convention (articlemongoid_figureid).
+The original file is copied and named using articlemongoid_figureid, then the article doc in the DB is updated.
+After updating the DB, the original file is deleted, via the client.
+See articleEvents.js.

+Updating/Adding New Figure: Both actions use same template event from s3FigureUpload, which will also verify that the figure ID is unique.
+They also use the server method afterUploadArticleFig(), which has flag in the function, `figFound`, to determine if new or existing figure updated.

 App Packages